 Forget the reality shows where a contestant tosses back a glass of bull urine.
 Most of us are living a real-life Ick Factor every time we indulge in some of our favorite foods.
-Check out these 14-nauseating food combinations:
+Check out these 14-nauseating food combination:

 1. Beetle Shells

 Starbucks recently took a PR hit after it was revealed the company was using crushed-up beetle shells to make the red dye used in some products.
-Although Starbucks dropped this bad food combination, it’s still found in red dyes used for cakes, cherries, jams and tomato products.
+Although Starbucks dropped this bad food combination, it’s still found in red dyes used for cakes, cherries, jams, and tomato products.

 This innocent-sounding word describes a mixture of beavers’ anal secretions and urine.
 Castoreum is found in fruit flavorings, like vanilla and raspberry.
 Usually, it’s listed only as “natural flavoring.”